gqi/fastASSET/README.md

 *Corresponding authors.

-Other scripts for simulations studies and data analysis used in this paper are in folders `simulations` and `analysis`.
+Other custom scripts used in this paper are in folders `simulations` and `analysis`.